mvcds/chama-frontend-assignment/README.md

 In Chama, our frontend stack consists of React + Redux :heart:, therefor it's required that the same stack is used in this assigment.
 Complementary libraries are free to use (e.g. lodash).

 ### Firebase
 Chama relies on [Firebase](https://firebase.google.com/) to give our dealers a real-time experience.
 Because of this, we require that some features of Firebase are used in this assignment.
-There is a free-plan that supports the requirements of this assignment (Hosting, Auth and real-time Database).
+There is a free-plan (default) that supports the requirements of this assignment (Hosting, Auth and real-time Database) and you should be able to start creating a project with you own Google account.
+Eezy peezy.

 ### Features
 * Sign-in/sign-out functionality using Firease Auth;